DizNicolasAmor/resources/docs/GIT_MULTIPLE_ACCOUNTS.md

 4. Create SSH config File:

    ```
-   Host user1 github.com
+   Host personal.github.com
    HostName github.com
    User git
    IdentityFile ~/.ssh/id_rsa

-   Host user2 github.com
+   Host work.github.com
    HostName github.com
    User git
    IdentityFile ~/.ssh/id_rsa_work_account2
    ```

 5. Set a Git repo configuration.
-   - For example if you wanna work on `https://github.com/someuser/some-repo` repository, clone it with SSH (`git@github.com:someuser/some-repo.git`), but replace the `github.com` part with the username you wanna use.
-This should match with the info from previous `config` file. if you will use `user2`, then clone the repo with `git@user2:someuser/some-repo.git`
+   - For example if you wanna work on `https://github.com/someuser/some-repo` repository with your personal account, clone it with SSH (`git@personal.github.com:someuser/some-repo.git`).
+Note that *personal.github.com* matches with the info from previous `config` file.
+If you wanna use your work account, then clone the repo with `git@work.github.com:someuser/some-repo.git`
 6. After cloning the repository, set the user name and user email you will use for that project:
    ```
    # updates git config user name and email